What is ichthyosis?

 What are FIRST to Know Calls?

 FIRST hosts a series of conference calls designed to provide information about issues relating to ichthyosis and daily living.
-For information about upcoming call, contact Moureen Wenik in the FIRST office via email or by calling 215.997.9400.
+For information about upcoming call, contact Moureen Wenik in the FIRST office via this link or by calling 215.997.9400.

-If you would like to connect with someone who is either affected with the same type of ichthyosis, or who lives in the same part of the country, contact Program Director, Moureen Wenik at the FIRST office via email or by calling 215.997.9400.
+If you would like to connect with someone who is either affected with the same type of ichthyosis, or who lives in the same part of the country, contact Program Director, Moureen Wenik at the FIRST office via this link or by calling 215.997.9400.

 « Back to Previous Page